Why Every Contractor Needs a Business Dashboard

 You cannot improve a number you do not measure.
 And most contractors we talk to have no idea what their close rate actually is.
 They have a feeling.
 Feelings are not data.

 The same logic applies to late payments.
-Industry data shows the average days sales outstanding in construction is 83 days, compared to 60 days across all industries.
-That is nearly three months of completed work sitting unpaid.
+Across the small contractors we talk to, the gap between when an invoice is sent and when the money lands stretches well past the 30-day net term most of them put on the document.
 If your invoices are not flagged the moment they go overdue, the money quietly ages from "they'll get to it" to "this might be a problem" to "I need to call a lawyer."

 A dashboard is not a spreadsheet